 - Brown, light brown, or a combination of black and brown or white and brown

 Health Concerns for the Chihuahua Bichon Mix

-Health concerns tend to be the same for all Bichon Frise mixes, and the same is true here for the ChiChon.
-Some things to be aware of and watch out for in a Chichon include:
+Health concerns tend to be the same across the board for all Bichon Frise mixes, and so the same is true for the ChiChon.
+Some things to be aware of in a Chichon include: